Skip to content

 Is social media SEO really a thing, and should I be giving it more of a focus?

-But what if I was to tell you that a carefully thought-out social media strategy could also leverage your SEO strategy?
+But what if I were to tell you that a carefully thought-out social media strategy could also leverage your SEO strategy?

-Every word you tweet, every hashtag you post, and every YouTube video you share could lead toward reaching every SEO dream for your business or marketing campaign.
+Every word you tweet, every hashtag you post, and every YouTube video you share could lead to reaching every SEO dream for your business or marketing campaign.

 The link between social media and SEO hasn’t always been clear-cut.
-Some argue about the impact social media can have on search engine ranking, while others are adamant their Facebook profile is the key to their website success.
+Some argue about the impact social media can have on search engine rankings, while others are adamant that their Facebook profile is the key to their website’s success.

 The question is?
 How do you optimise your SEO strategy using Social Media?